AndreBaltazar8/keeper/packages/keeper_codegen/README.md

 This package is used with Keeper to provide an easy setup for storing class fields in different storage containers.

-It is important to have you project setup to use Keeper, and then running the commands below to generate the files that will perform all the magic. ✨
+It is important to have you project setup to use Keeper, and then running the command below to generate the files that will perform all the magic. ✨

 ## Usage